I think this is time now for everybody, our country, to come together.

 Save you a lot of money.

-Free samples as well.
+That's for free, free samples as well.

 They'll send it to you quick and fast.

-There's never any hidden fees, and you won't have to go through a long in-home consultation or go to the store for hours on end just to get your blinds.
+And you won't have to go through a long in-home consultation or go to the store for hours on end just to get your blinds.

-Anyway, go to Blinds.com.
+Anyway, go to blinds.com.

-Shipping is uh absolutely free.
+Shipping is absolutely free.

 They have the 100% satisfaction guarantee.

-Right now you get 35% off-site-wide, 35% off-site wide from Blinds.com.
+Right now, you get 35% off-site-wide, 35% off-site-wide from blinds.com.

-Uh, by the way, Ted Cruz had a pretty funny line.
+By the way, Ted Cruz had a pretty funny line.

 He goes, Joe Biden actually missed Obama.